 The Region at Issue: The Greater Quad Cities area of Iowa and Illinois

 In terms of health, our community health needs assessment shows we're falling short of state and national averages.
 And while the human costs of chronic disease are enormous, the economic costs are also huge.

-- With nine counties in Iowa and seven counties in Illinois, there are nearly 400,000 people who call this area home.
+- With nine counties in Iowa and seven counties in Illinois, there are nearly 400,000 people who call the Quad Cities area home.

 - The age of the average citizen in this area is older than the national average.